kaywoz/kaywoz.github.io/_posts/2023-10-16-Finally-top-5-in-Sweden-in-Folding-at-home.md

 # Intro

 I've had this setup running for almost a year now, chugging away to move forward on the Sweclockers-foldingteam, demolishing contributors as I go.
 This was originally a move to solve that I had become fed up with my sporadic usage of [Google Colaboratory](https://colab.google/) (until the service was changed and any prolonged GPU usage was denied.
-My testing of [Vast.ai](https://vast.ai) (works but nah) and [runpod.io](https://runpod.io) (more of the same so nah) where stopped after some trial runs)
+My testing of [Vast.ai](https://vast.ai) (works but nah) and [runpod.io](https://runpod.io) (more of the same so nah) were stopped after some trial runs)

 I finally landed on that I needed a dedi server somewhere, and Hostkey fit the bill with their RTX 4090 offering..